SoftwareAG/c8y-docs/src/render/guides/edge/installation/configuration.html.md

 You will be prompted to select one of the following options:

 * Enter 1 to start post installation execution.
+This is the default selection.
 * Enter 2 to update SSL certificates or Cumulocity license.
+This option will just be selected in case you only want to update certificate and/or the Cumulocity license.

+**Info**: Option 2 will only work if the installation has been setup using option 1 previously.
+Option 2 should not be used for fresh setup.

 #### Post installation execution (option 1)